brandoninorbit/BloomCruxNoMigration/PRODUCTION_FIX_SUMMARY.md

 **This was a configuration issue** - OAuth redirect URLs need your production domain.

 After fixing OAuth settings, session will be valid → All features will work! 🎉

+## Note: Quest mission cap updated

+- Mission cap is now 25 cards.
+Source of truth is `DEFAULT_QUEST_SETTINGS.missionCap`.
+- Existing missions created under the old 50-card cap are preserved; we never truncate `user_deck_missions.card_order` on resume.
+- Progress math (`totalMissions`) and reset routes read the cap from the shared setting to avoid drift.